 Biography:Frank Pisch is an Occational Research Assistant, Teaching Fellow, and PhD candidate at CEP and the London School of Economics and Political Science.
 He received his B.Sc. and B.A. in Economics and Philosophy & Economics at the University of Bayreuth, his M.Phil in Economic Research at the University of Cambridge, and his MRes at the London School of Economics and Political Science.
-His research is focused on International Trade and Labour Economics.
+His research is focused on International Trade and Organizational Economics.

 Current Areas of Research:

 Frank works on the question of why multinational firms exist, i.e. the advantages and disadvantages of vertical and horizontal FDI.
 Moreover, he explores how protectionist policies affect these incentives.
 In different work on how firms organize their production, he investigates how firms in different countries match to trade with each other.

 - MRes Economics, London School of Economics, UK